JamieBort/Portfolio-Website/README.md

         iii. triangle adult junior developers

-    i. a brief bio
+    i. a brief bio (Who am I?
+Why am I doing this?)

     j. my github commit history calendar

     k. the percentage of days I've commited to the number of days in the github commit history calendar

+    l. a photo of me.

 TODO:
-See the trello board for todo items:
+See the trello board for [todo items](https://trello.com/c/dJHqhhfU/90-update-clean-up-portfolio-website-https-jamiebortgithubio).